liyangau/flake-templates/README.md

 ### server

 This template can be used to provision NixOS server with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) and manage NixOS server remotely via [Colmena](https://colmena.cli.rs/unstable/).
+I've also included a package for building image for LXC container using [nixos-generator](https://github.com/nix-community/nixos-generators).

 ```bash
 nix flake init -t github:liyangau/flake-templates#server